Recommended Agent: On-Premises

 Cisco IOS Versions

 Currently, the Cisco IOS Inspector only supports traditional IOS switches.
-IOS-XE, IOS-XR, and NX-OS switches are not supported by this Inspector.
+The SG Series, IOS-XE, IOS-XR, and NX-OS switches are not supported by this Inspector.
 If you would like to see a particular switch supported, please add your feedback here.

 Cisco Small Business Solution (SBS) Switches